Services Offered at the Law Library

 • Anyone may book a meeting room free of charge, for active use and legal purposes only.

 • Meeting rooms must always be booked with a librarian.
-Empty rooms are not available.
+Do not assume empty rooms are available.

 • No food is allowed in the rooms.
 Covered drinks are permitted.